ajosephides/bank_account_makers/README.md

 For the initial implementation I shall calculate on the printer on the fly - for reasons listed but also because at this stage it is less of a refactor!

 As I progressed especially when thinking about modules of printer that state of balance must be kept somewhere and so account would be a better place.

+Further Work
+---
+- further refactoring (especially around statement printer method)
+- some more tests.
+Despite being 100% coverage this actually doesn't test all behaviour that the program can fall on.
+Again around the statement printer module.
+I believe a test that mocks 2 transactions would be good here.
+Having said that what this would test is covered by the feature test.